The Two Child Problem: A Probability Puzzle

 Again, let's take the chart from the preparatory question and eliminate all impossible options.
 Since at least one child must be a boy, the fourth combination from the initial chart is impossible.
 This leaves us with three possibilities:

-The odds that Mr. Miller has two boys is 1/3.
+The odds that the family has two boys is 1/3.

 This question demonstrates that the amount of information we have affects our probability judgements.

-Things get even more intriquing in the next and final question.
+Things get even more intriguing in the next and final question.

 Question 3

-Mr. Miller has two children.
-At least one of them is a boy who was born on a Tuesday.
+Among all families with two children in which at least one of the children is a boy born on a Tuesday, you select a family at random.
 What is the probability that both children are boys?

 Solution